paulklemm/regression-heatmap-paper/Cover Letter.md

   * We substantially revised the design decisions to cover the influencing domain expert feedback.
 All the changes made can be comprehended under the Section [Support Design Decisions with Expert Feedback] of this cover letter.
 To summarize:
     * The design decisions were integrated in Sections 4 and 5 to state how user feedback influences the final result.
-    * now we focus more on telling the story behind the design, rather then just presenting the final product
+    * Now we focus more on telling the story behind the design rather than just presenting the final product.

 </i></font>